ChinLabQMS/DMD-SDL/README.md

 - `PatternWindowMex("setStaticPatternPath", path, verbose=true, use_parallel=true)` - set the static pattern to be displayed on the window, path is the path to the BMP file
 - `PatternWindowMex("selectAndProject", verbose=true)` - open a file selection dialog to select a BMP file and project it to the window as a static pattern
 - `PatternWindowMex("selectAndLoadPatternMemory", verbose=true, use_parallel=true)` - open a file selection dialog to select one/more BMP file and load it to the pattern memory
-- `PatternWindowMex("displayPatternMemory", index, delay=0, verbose=true, use_parallel=true)` - display the pattern memory at the specified index, index is an integer starting from 0, and delay is the delay in milliseconds after displaying the pattern
+- `PatternWindowMex("displayPatternMemory", index, delay=0, verbose=true, use_parallel=true)` - display the pattern memory at the specified index, index is an integer starting from 0, and delay is the wait time in milliseconds after displaying the pattern

 **Utility**
 - `PatternWindowMex("convertPattern2RGB", pattern, use_parallel=true)` - convert the pattern to RGB format with parallel processing (true/false), pattern is an array of uint32 values, return the RGB pattern as a 3D array of uint8 values